Amber Alert Issued For NC 3-Year-Old Girl After She Goes Missing From Bed In The Middle Of Night

 — Lisa DeSherlia (@LisaDeSherlia) November 28, 2017

-WSCOTV reported that four volunteer fire departments, along with the Onslow County Sherriff’s Department and K-9 units spent the entirety of Monday searching for Mariah in the wooded area surrounding her home but have failed to find any leads as of now.
+WSCOTV reported that four volunteer fire departments, along with the Onslow County Sherriff’s Department and K-9 units, spent the entirety of Monday searching for Mariah in the wooded area surrounding her home but have failed to find any leads.
 The local sheriff is hoping that now that amber alert has been issued for the young girl, someone who might have seen the child may come forward to aid with the investigation.

 Mariah’s grandmother, Anne Edwards, said that she could not imagine that somebody could enter inside the house and take the little girl from her bed, especially considering that the 3-year-old had trouble walking and did not enjoy the company of people she wasn’t familiar with.
 She appeared to rule out the possibility that the young girl would have walked out herself.